 Massage in a circular clockwise motion, which follows your stomach’s natural digestive tract.

-Step Two.
-Moisturise.
+2. Moisturise.
 Follow the massage with a sealing nourishing moisturiser.
 Shea or Coco Butter are great emollients which work really well to further nourish and seal the skin, keeping it ultra-hydrated.
-The Edible Beauty Velvet Coffee Body Butter is rich in Shea, Olive Oil and Cocoa Butter for ultra hydration.

 On the Inside